What to Eat for Healthy Sperm, According to an RD

 Why Healthy Sperm Is Important

 It goes without saying that healthy sperm is an important part of male health.
 Nevertheless, it’s important to note that healthy sperm does more than just define male fertility.
 In addition, high-quality sperm can also increase the likelihood of a healthy pregnancy and baby.

 But unfortunately, the aforementioned signs of healthy sperm can decline with both age and unhealthy lifestyle choices.
 In fact, a 2017 review found that sperm count has deteriorated significantly in the last 40 years.

 Further, a 2015 review reported decreases in sperm volume of three to 22 percent, and decreases in sperm motility of three to 37 percent, when comparing 30-year-old men to 50-year-old men.

 In spite of the stats cited above, diet is a controllable factor for most men to boost sperm health.
 In other words, by consuming more foods good for sperm, one may be able to improve sperm quality.

-Sperm takes about 64 days to regenerate in the testicles.
+Sperm takes about about 74 days to regenerate in the testicles.
 For this reason, some experts suggest that men looking to conceive should try to be as a healthy as possible for at least three months leading up to conception.